brucejwardlow/buffsaf-demo/README.md

 # Welcome to BuffSAF-Demo

-[BuffSAF](https://github.com/brucejwardlow/BuffSAF) is a python-based Simple Archive Format compiler meant to create bulk upload files for a D-Space Repository.
+:construction:[BuffSAF]():construction: is a python-based Simple Archive Format compiler meant to create bulk upload files for a D-Space Repository.

 Also, please view [BuffSAF-scriptbase](https://github.com/brucejwardlow/buffsaf-scriptbase) for the early scripts used in the development of this tool.